EN

 What happens when you don’t manage corporate credit cards?
 Employees may make unauthorized purchases—either fraudulently if you have loose controls or even unintentionally if your spend policies are too opaque.

-In turn, slipshod corporate credit card management can lead to misuse of company funds, which can dwindle profit margins, cause cash flow issues, and put businesses in debt.
+In turn, slipshod corporate credit card management can lead to a rampant misuse of company funds, which can dwindle profit margins, cause cash flow issues, and put businesses in debt.

 Frequently asked questions